mikelawrence/RPi-pHat-Thermocouple/code/README.md

 ## Home Assistant Notes

-When Discovery is enabled Home Assistant will automatically pick up the Alarm Disable switch, Alarm binary_sensor, RSSI sensor, and four temperature sensors.
+When Discovery is enabled Home Assistant will automatically pick up the Alarm Disable switch, Alarm binary_sensor, RSSI sensor, four temperature sensors, and three door sensors.
 The is a DS18S20 1-Wire Thermometer on the board and three thermocouple inputs for measuring temperature remotely with thermocouple wire.

 If you don't want to use discovery here is the configuration of the Fridge Monitor in Home Assistant.
 Note the 'studio_fridge_monitor' you see in the example yaml is the Node_ID which is specified in the 'fridgemonitor.conf' file.